Sandra Marsaud

 Sandra Marsaud in the National Assembly in June 2017.

-Sandra Marsaud (born 2 January 1974 in Périgueux) is a French politician representing La République En Marche!
+Sandra Marsaud (born 2 January 1974 in Périgueux) is a politician representing La République En Marche!, France.
 She was elected to the French National Assembly on 18 June 2017, representing the 2nd constituency of the department of Charente.

+Biography

+Sandra Marsaud graduated from Michel de Bordeaux Montaigne University with a degree in geography and regional planning (2001) and operational urban planning (2003).

+Prior to her tenure, she was the head of an urban planning and local development consulting firm for 10 years.
+She has been involved in numerous development projects for local authorities in southwestern France.
+Sandra Marsaud was elected Deputy (France) for the second constituency of Charente in the 2017 legislative elections under the banner of Renaissance (French political party) en Marche with 58.73% of the vote against Daniel Sauvaitre (LR-UDI).